 1. Live Call Monitoring

-This type of monitoring also includes four primary techniques: Call Listening, Call Whispering, Call Barging, and Call Intercept.
+This type of monitoring includes four primary techniques: Call Listening, Call Whispering, Call Barging, and Call Intercept.

 Let’s break each one down.